jumiverse/jumiverse.github.io/preview/21-12-11-microlearning.md

 Why Microlearning?
 </div>

-Learn what what microlearning is about and how and when to use it.
+Learn what microlearning is about and how and when to use it.
 Let's dive deeper.

 # Goal